• Skip to primary navigation

 Instructions

-5. Roll out the dough between 2 sheets of parchment paper to a thickness of 3 to 4 mm.
+5. Roll out the dough between two sheets of parchment to about 3–4 mm.

-6. Line a 9 inch / 22 cm pie pan greased with butter with the dough.
+6. Line a 9 inch / 22 cm pie pan and prick the bottom with a fork.

-2. In a large bowl, place the softened butter with the brown sugar and mix with an electric mixer for 2 minutes until creamy.
+2. Beat the softened butter and brown sugar for about 2 minutes until creamy.

-3. Add the eggs and vanilla and mix again for 1 minute to incorporate them.
+3. Add the eggs and vanilla and mix again until combined.

-6. Pour the mixture into the pie pan containing the pie crust.
+5. Pour the filling into the chilled crust.

-8. Let cool completely at room temperature before removing from the pan and serving.
+7. Let the pie cool completely before removing from the pan and serving.

 Equipment